 The word "look!" here alerts us to pay attention to the surprising information that follows.

 impetuous

 This could mean: (1) "violent" or (2) "hasty."

 the breadth of the land

 This could mean: (1) everywhere in Judah or (2) everywhere in the world.
 This would be an exaggeration to emphasize how powerful the Chaldean army is.
-(See: Hyperbole)

-ULT

-For look!
-I am about to raise up the Chaldeans-that fierce and impetuous nation- they are marching throughout the breadth of the earth to seize dwelling places that were not their own.
+(See: Hyperbole (p.86)) (See: Hyperbole (p.86))

 They are terrifying and fearsome

 The words "terrifying" and "fearsome" share similar meanings.
 Together they emphasize the fear that the Chaldeans instilled in other people.
-Alternate translation: "They cause others to be greatly terrified" (See: Doublet)
+Alternate translation: "They cause others to be greatly terrified" (See: Doublet (p.76)) (See: Doublet (p.76))

 their judgment and splendor proceed from themselves

 The word "splendor" represents their pride in how they view themselves.
 Yahweh speaks of their opinion of themselves as if the qualities of judgment and splendor came from them.
-Alternate translation: "because they are prideful, they decide for themselves what judgment looks like" (See: Metaphor and Metonymy)
+Alternate translation: "because they are prideful, they decide for themselves what judgment looks like" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Metaphor (p.95))

-ULT

-They are terrifying and fearsome; their judgment and splendor proceed from themselves.

-Their horses ... their horses
+Their horses & their horses

 the horses of the Chaldean soldiers

 leopards

-large, swift cats (See: Translate Unknowns)
+large, swift cats (See: Translate Unknowns (p.116)) (See: Translate Unknowns (p.116))

 the evening wolves

 This refers to wolves that hunt their prey at night.

 their horsemen

 the Chaldean soldiers who ride the horses

 they fly like an eagle hurrying to eat

 Yahweh speaks of how quickly the Chaldeans move in order to conquer their enemies as if they were flying, like an eagle flies swiftly to capture its prey.
-(See: Metaphor)

-ULT

-Their horses also are swifter than leopards, quicker than the evening wolves.
-So their horsemen come galloping, and their horsemen come from a great distance-they fly like an eagle swift to devour.
+(See: Metaphor (p.95)) (See: Metaphor (p.95))

 their multitudes go like the desert wind

 Yahweh speaks of how quickly the Chaldeans move as if they were a strong wind that blows in the desert.
-(See: Metaphor)
+(See: Metaphor (p.95)) (See: Metaphor (p.95))

 they gather captives like sand

 This could mean: (1) the Chaldeans take people captive as easily as one would scoop up sand with his hand.
 Alternate translation: "they gather captives as one gathers sand" or (2) the Chaldeans take a great number of people captive, as if those people were as many as the grains of sand in the desert.
-Alternate translation: "they capture as many people as there are grains of sand" (See: Simile)
+Alternate translation: "they capture as many people as there are grains of sand" (See: Simile (p.111)) (See: Simile (p.111))

-ULT

-They all come for violence; all their faces moving foward, and they gather captives like sand.
-[1]

-General Information:

-Yahweh continues to describe the Chaldean soldiers.

-So they mock kings, and rulers are only a mockery for them ULT So they mock kings, and rulers are only a mockery for them.
-They laugh at every stronghold, for they pile up earth and capture them.
+So they mock kings, and rulers are only a mockery for them

 These two phrases mean basically the same thing.
 The word "mockery" can be translated with a verbal phrase.
-Alternate translation: "So they mock kings, and rulers are only something for them to mock" or "So all they do is mock kings and rulers" (See: Parallelism and Abstract Nouns)
+Alternate translation: "So they mock kings, and rulers are only something for them to mock" or "So all they do is mock kings and rulers" (See: [[rc:///ta/man/translate/figs-parallelism]] and [[rc:///ta/man/translate/figs-abstractnouns]]) (See: Parallelism (p.103))

-18 / 147

 the wind will rush on

 Yahweh speaks of how swiftly the Chaldean army moves from one city to the next as it conquers each one as if it were a wind that blows swiftly along.
-(See: Metaphor)
+(See: Metaphor (p.95)) (See: Metaphor (p.95))

 guilty men, those whose might is their god

 This refers to the Chaldean soldiers.

-ULT Then they sweep past like the wind and pass on-guilty men, those whose might is their god."
-General Information: Habakkuk speaks to Yahweh about the Chaldeans.